-2. Divert excess inventory to new products
+2. Divert surplus inventory to new products

 If a company’s excess inventory or stocks are raw materials or supplies, they can be used for other product lines or variations.
 The items may need to be reworked, or new products may be created just to use up these excess supplies.

-Excess inventory takes up valuable space that can be used for other items for sale.
+Surplus inventory takes up valuable space that can be used for other items for sale.
 Diverting supplies to other projects can help manage stock levels and make dead stock profitable again.

 3. Trade with partners